By unitedweroll on May 8, 2014 | In Military News and Support

 Welcome Stardust Listeners -

-Our next two visits come from the 386th AEW which is currently deployed to Southwest Asia.
-Both of our guests are with the 386th EMDG (Expeditionary Medical Group) though they have very different jobs.
+Our next two visits come from the 386th AEW (Air Expeditionary Wing known as The Rock), which is currently deployed to Southwest Asia.
+Both of our guests are with the 386th ECS or Expeditionary Communications Squadron though they have different jobs while on deployment.

-We believe you will find each of these outstanding visits to be inspirational, informational and a wonderful opportunity to meet men and women who are keeping our country safe from their duty stations around the world and also protecting those with whom they serve.
+We are extremely honored to bring these outstanding guests to you all.
+We believe you will find each of these visits to be inspirational, informational and a wonderful opportunity to meet men and women who are keeping our country safe and our freedom secure from their duty stations around the world.

 United We Roll World Tour at Stardust Radio Network, Inc